Mathematical Functions

 Calculates the cosine of x, where x is given in radians.

-Returns the resulting consine value.
+Returns the resulting cosine value.

 Returns NaN if the x value can't be converted to a number.